ceford/cefjdemos-data-jdm-help/articles/en/contacts/contacts-categories.md

 - **Published:**
   <img src="https://docs.joomla.org/images/1/10/Help-4x-icon-tick.png"
   decoding="async" data-file-width="27" data-file-height="20" width="27"
-  height="20" alt="Help-4x-icon-tick.png" /> The number of published
+  height="20" alt="tick icon" /> The number of published
   items.
 Click the numbered button to show a list of just those items.
 - **Unpublished:**
   <img src="https://docs.joomla.org/images/c/c9/Help-4x-icon-cross.png"
   decoding="async" data-file-width="21" data-file-height="20" width="21"
-  height="20" alt="Help-4x-icon-cross.png" /> The number of unpublished
+  height="20" alt="cross icon" /> The number of unpublished
   items.
 Click the numbered button to show a list of just those items.
 - **Archived:** Whether and how many items has been archived.
 You see the Archived items by clicking on the icon in this column.
 - **Trashed**
   <img src="https://docs.joomla.org/images/5/59/Help-4x-icon-bin.png"
   decoding="async" data-file-width="18" data-file-height="20" width="18"
-  height="20" alt="Help-4x-icon-bin.png" /> The number of trashed items.
+  height="20" alt="bin icon" /> The number of trashed items.
   Click the numbered button to show a list of just those items.
 - **Access**.
-The [viewing Access Level](https://docs.joomla.org/Help4.x:Users:_Viewing_Access_Levels/en "Special:MyLanguage/Help4.x:Users: Viewing Access Levels/en")
-  for this item.
+The viewing Access  Level   for this item.
 - **Association:** Shows which menu item this item is associated.
 - **Language**.
 Item language.
 - **ID**.
 This is a unique identification number for this item assigned